 - Shout-Out: Of course a group of creepily affectless, powerful psychic girls are named as The Stepford Wives + The Midwich Cuckoos.

-- Tyke Bomb: Yeah, they're not exactly the most physically intimidating people around but they can still be considered super-soldiers/living weapons.
+- Tyke Bomb: Yeah, they're not exactly the most physically intimidating people around but they can still be considered Super Soldier or Living Weapon.
 They're actually one of the last elements of the Weapon Plus program, the same one that made Capain America and Wolverine.

 - Younger Than They Look: The Cuckoos were artificially aged to their current state.